MrGreyfun/Local-Code-Interpreter/README.md

 - **GPT-3.5 Availability**: While official Code Interpreter is only available for GPT-4 model, the Local Code Interpreter offers the flexibility to switch between both GPT-3.5 and GPT-4 models.

 - **Enhanced Data Security**: Keep your data more secure by running code locally, minimizing data transfer over the internet.

+- **Jupyter Support**: You can save all the code and conversation history in a Jupyter notebook for future use.

 ## Note
 Executing AI-generated code without human review on your own device is not safe.
 You are responsible for taking measures to protect the security of your device and data (such as using a virtural machine) before launching this program.
 All consequences caused by using this program shall be borne by youself.